 1. Brian O’ Driscoll.

-Our number one goes to the formidable Irish rugby legend, Brian O’Driscoll.
+Our number one goes to Irish rugby legend, Brian O’Driscoll.
 The Dublin native was capped with the Irish International Rugby team 133 times, scoring an incredible 245 points over his 15 year long career.
-He retired in 2014, but is renowned for his consistency, skill, speed on the pitch as well as his extremely professional attitude off the pitch.
+He retired in 2014, but is renowned for his consistency, skill, speed on the pitch, and overall, his professionalism.

 Certainly, we are sure to have missed some noteworthy candidates on this list.
 Reading the list above showcases how much sporting prowess actually exists in Ireland, throughout a wide range of categories which is unbelievable for such a small country.

-Some notable absentees that were not mentioned throughout this article are Sonia O’Sullivan, Colm Cooper, Tomas O’Se and Jason Smyth who were all extremely great Irish athletes and sports stars over the past two decades.
+Some notable absentees that were not mentioned throughout this article are Ruby Walsh, Sonia O’Sullivan, Colm Cooper, Tomas O’Sé and Jason Smyth who also were great Irish athletes and sports stars over the past two decades.